 WASHINGTON – Maybe their prayers were answered.

-A military construction bill now making its way through the Senate includes $10.4 million to help build a new chapel at the McChord air base, part of Joint Base Lewis-McChord.
-Chapel services and activities are currently conducted in three deteriorating, World War II-era buildings that are so close to the McChord flight path that parishioners face 65-decibel noise levels and airfield odors.
+A military construction bill now making its way through the Senate includes $10.4 million to help build a new chapel at the McChord air base part of Joint Base Lewis-McChord.
+Chapel services and activities are currently conducted in three deteriorating, World War II-era buildings that are so close to the McChord flight line that parishioners face 65-decibel noise levels and airfield odors.

 "Our service members deserve better than dilapidated, outdated facilities," said Sen. Patty Murray, D-Wash., who secured the funding.
 Murray is a member of the Senate military construction appropriations subcommittee.

 The subcommittee, on Wednesday, approved a military construction funding bill that will provide nearly $315 million for bases in Washington state.

 Roughly two-thirds of the money is directed to Joint Base Lewis-McChord.
 That includes $180.6 million for Army facilities, mostly so the base can handle additional Stryker units.
 The Air Force portion of the base would receive the money for a new chapel and the Yakima firing range would receive $17.5 million.